-By providing a replacement for the missing GAA enzyme, Lumizyme® (alglucosidase alfa) can be an important part of a care plan for patients with Pompe disease (GAA deficiency).
+By providing a replacement for the missing or deficient GAA enzyme, Lumizyme® (alglucosidase alfa) can be an important part of a care plan for patients with Pompe disease (GAA deficiency).
 Lumizyme is administered by intravenous infusion, and should be reconstituted, diluted, and administered by a health care professional.

 Lumizyme is a hydrolytic lysosomal glycogen-specific enzyme indicated for patients with Pompe disease (acid α‑glucosidase (GAA) deficiency).